100+ Challenging math riddles to keep your mind sharp

 Explanation :

-If you increase both the number of hens and the amount of time available four-fold (i.e., 1.5 times 4 equals 6),
+So, when we increase both the number of hens and the amount of time available four-fold, the number of eggs increases 16 times:

 There are two numbers whose product added to the sum of their squares is 109, and the difference of whose squares is 24.
 What are the two numbers?